Sylvain-SF/Bike_Sharing/README.md

 Some other visualizations for future analysis can be added to give more insights to our investors:

 - Starting investment: how mush cost a bike and how many we will need to have enough during peak hours.
-- A graph showing the bike utilization as well as it's need for repair for each bike_id.
 - An analysis of the difference user time checkout between week-day and week-end.
 - An analysis to showcase if the user on week-day are the same or different one than week-end.